jzaia18/15618-Final/docs/README.md

 We are hoping to become better CUDA programmers through this project.
 Additionally, we are hoping to apply our knowledge of parallel algorithms beyond just the asymptotics taught in class.
 We are hoping to implement efficient shared data structures suited to the specific problem at hand.

+## Platform Choice
+We will be coding in C++ so we can use [Parlaylib](https://github.com/cmuparlay/parlaylib) for our CPU parallel implementation.
+We will be testing this implementation on the GHC and, if possible, PSC machines to get CPU baselines to compare with our CUDA implementation.
+The CUDA implementation will be tested on the lab machines.
+The baseline sequential implementation will be done in C++ for fairness.

 ## Resources
 Since we will be implementing this algorithm in CUDA, we will need access to Nvidia GPUs.